-If your company is having problems meeting its tax bill, you may be able to agree an arrangement with HMRC that enables you to pay your tax in instalments over a longer period of time.
+If your company is having problems meeting its tax bill, you may be able to agree on an arrangement with HMRC that enables you to pay your tax in installments over a longer period of time.

 This is called a Time to Pay (TTP) arrangement.

 What is an HMRC Time to Pay Arrangement?

 Time to Pay arrangements signal an agreement between HMRC and the taxpayer that tax can be paid over an agreed period rather than in a lump sum.